LizaNaydanova/group2_sonification/README.md

 Finally to put the rotation and perform sonification, we wrote a script called NeedleControl to control the 41G Injection Needle.

 ## Functions in NeedleControl Script
+### more detailed explanations of the functions are within the code documentation!
 void Start(): initializes all elements for beginning of the game at play

 void Update(): runs every frame and updates the needle movement as well as the timer